 A unique experience for each user.

-We were given the task to design and engineer an electromechanical machine that generates sound by integrating machine elements, sound design and technology.
+We designed and engineered an interactive electromechanical machine that generates sound by integrating machine elements, sound design and technology.

-We used tools such as brainstorming sessions, mood boards and idea generation to uncover our creative sides and maximise the concept exploration.
+We used tools such as brainstorming, benchmarking, and mood boards to generate ideas, uncover our creative sides, and widen the concept exploration.

-We quickly discovered that we wanted to create a fun installation the user would interact with.
+We wanted to create a fun and interactive installation.
 Our vision became to combine computing, electronics, and mechanics to give each user a unique experience and different outputs from time to time.

-We chose to document our design process by filming our work from the early prototyping stages all the way to the final design.
+We chose to document our design process by filming our work from the early prototyping stages to the final design.

-The mechanisms were first prototyped in low-fidelity, using cardboard, plywood and string.
-Basic CADs where then created, and SolidWorks motion studies was used to define their dimensions.
+The mechanisms were first prototyped low-fidelity, using cardboard, plywood and string.
+Basic CADs were then created, and SolidWorks motion studies was used to define their dimensions.
 Parts and links were laser cut and iterated, before the final mechanisms were assembled.